 Holt Youth Project is a charity that provides a safe environment for young people to socialise and learn vocational skills in North Norfolk.
 They support young individuals with mental health, learning disabilities, NEET’s and Asperger’s or Autism.

-During the Covid-19 pandemic they delivered distant mentoring sessions online involving cookery workshops and mindfulness sessions to both young people and families.
-Many young people The charity was awarded both the Covid-19 response and resilience grants to purchase equipment needed deliver these remote programmes and expanding their service to more young people with valuable ‘talk time’.
+During the Covid-19 pandemic, they delivered distant mentoring sessions online involving cookery workshops and mindfulness sessions to both young people and families.
+The charity was awarded both Covid-19 response and resilience grants to purchase equipment needed to deliver these remote programmes and expand their service to more young people with valuable ‘talk time’.

 Some individuals like 16 year old service user T who needs a lot of reassurance and support felt constant mood swings and became very anxious and depressed during the Covid-19 lock-down.
 T likes routine and spending time at Holt Youth Project where he thrives.
 The charity evolved with these crucial programmes to meet the needs of T and others like him who were experiencing mental health issues where previously they had not.
 And when some restrictions were lifted they were able to offer socially distanced well-being hikes, exercise programmes in the great outdoors, conservation projects and arts and crafts sessions.
 They even had an exciting alpaca hike to promote a more therapeutic experience.

 All in all an amazing 50 one to one mentoring sessions were delivered over the phone and 211 calls were answered with their emergency helpline.
 Overall there was a significant number of young people and their families which were assisted through these services.